 It's no Town Hall no more but hosts a weekly market on Wednesdays between 10 and get this, 11 AM.

 The Old Guildhall on Church Street can be found next to the Church of St Peter and St Paul.
-Yes, they're both yea old but there's a better view behind you from up... why, Eye Castle.
+Yes, they're both rather old but there's a better view behind you from up... why, Eye Castle.

 Classic motte-and-bailey, it's thought you'll agree, although not that much remains of the 11th-century motte and the brickwork on the bailey is a bit more recent, Victorian recent.